 Retail sales managers oversee the day-to-day operations of retail stores' sales departments.
-They make sure customer service representatives, cashiers, and store department managers perform their duties to a high standard and that customers are satisfied with their shopping experiences.
+They make sure customer service representatives, cashiers, and store managers perform their duties to a high standard and that customers are satisfied with their shopping experiences.
 Depending on the store and its products, retail sales managers may need specialized knowledge.
 However, these jobs are often well-suited to candidates with more general backgrounds and retail experience.
 Consider the responsibilities, skills, and career path retail sales managers take to determine whether a career in retail management is right for you.

 What can you expect from a retail sales manager job?

 What does a retail sales manager do?
 The duties of a retail sales manager can vary dramatically depending on the type of store they work in.
 For example, the retail sales manager of a car dealership will do significantly different things on a daily basis than the retail sales manager of a fashion boutique.
 However, a retail sales manager job description usually identifies the following common tasks:

 - Interview, hire, and train new store employees involved in sales

 - Monitor the performance of existing retail sales staff

 - Assign duties to store sales staff

 - Answer questions sales that staff have about their duties, rosters, and other aspects of work life